chrahul/DockerDeppDiveNew/Dockerfile.md

-Certainly!
 A Dockerfile is a script that contains a set of instructions for building a Docker image.
 These instructions are executed in order, and each instruction adds a new layer to the image.
 Dockerfiles are used to automate the process of creating Docker images, making it easier to share and deploy applications in a consistent and reproducible way.

 Here's a simple example of a Dockerfile for a Node.js application: